TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 Whatever Shar calls her own, Selune has equal claim to.
 They are one and the same.
 Their power is matched... and mirrored.
 Take it - you will find it useful.
 What you do with it... that will be up to you.
 Same as before.

 Armed again with Shar's spear, but this time blessed by the Moonmaiden as well, Shadowheart is whole again.
-The darkness once more returned to balanced by light.
+The darkness once more balanced by light.
 Now she knows what needs to be done.
 To Baldur's Gate, to save her parents.
-There in the House of Grief we finally meet the mother superior, Viconia DeVir.
+There in the House of Grief we meet the mother superior, Viconia DeVir.
 Here we can learn of the true extent of Shar's malice and all of those who follow her.
 Viconia has the audacity to ask us to surrender Shadowheart to her, in exchange for her and Shar's help in the battles to come.
 After we eventually defeat her, and the whole temple of Shar followers in battle, tells Shadowheart the truth about her parents.

 > They are right through that door, in the Chamber of Loss.
-Where they have been all along. you saw them many times, only we made you forget.
+Where they have been all along.
+You saw them many times, only we made you forget.
 But they didn't forget.
 They watched, as we moulded you.
 They watched.
 They wept.
 They bled - often at your hand.
 It may not be a happy reunion, but it will be a memorable one.

 > Why?
 Why me?
 Why all this effort?